DiNADO: Norm-Disentangled Neurally-Decomposed Oracles for Controlling Language Models: Introduction

 \sidistoryline{NADO lies between the two: 1) it is implemented with a few (smaller, narrower) transformer layers, which still preserve some model capacity 2) it also does not directly modify the original large pretrained model, which makes it also a good solution to avoid expensive finetuning and catastrophic forgetting.
 3) it is proven to adapt the model to the entropy-maximized solution in the ideal case.
 NADO has shown some initial success in multiple scenarios, including formal machine translation and lexically constrained text generation.
-However, there are still a few remaining questions when applying such models to solve the controlled generation problem in a compositional manner: 1) when the discrepancy between the controlled distribution and the original distribution is large, what is the best practice to train the NADO layers 2) when can we expect the compositionality of different control signals} The NADO algorithm is a unique approach that lies between fine-tuning and prompt-tuning/in-context learning.
-It adapts pretrained generative transformers by projecting the base distribution to the control signal space.
-To achieve this, NADO is usually implemented with a smaller transformer model, which helps to preserve some necessary model capacity while still avoiding direct modification of the original model.
+However, there are still a few remaining questions when applying such models to solve the controlled generation problem in a compositional manner: 1) when the discrepancy between the controlled distribution and the original distribution is large, what is the best practice to train the NADO layers 2) when can we expect the compositionality of different control signals} The NADO algorithm~\cite{tao2022controllable} is a unique approach that lies between fine-tuning and prompt-tuning/in-context learning.
+It adapts pretrained generative transformers by projecting the base model to the control signal space.
+To achieve this, NADO is implemented with a smaller transformer model, which controls the base model while preserving necessary model capacity and avoiding direct modification of the base model parameters.
 In the ideal case, NADO adapts the original distribution to the entropy-maximized optimal solution for the target control.
-It has shown initial success in various scenarios such as formal machine translation and lexically constrained text generation.
-However, there are still a few remaining questions when applying such models to solving the controlled generation problem in a compositional manner: 1) when the discrepancy between the controlled distribution and the original distribution is large, what is the best practice to train the NADO layers 2) when can we expect the compositionality of different control signals.
-These questions illustrate the challenges that still need to be addressed when working with the NADO algorithm to achieve optimal results in controlled generation.
+It has shown success in various scenarios such as formal machine translation and lexically constrained text generation.
+However, there are still a few open questions when applying such models to solve the controlled generation problems: 1) When the discrepancy between the controlled distribution and the original distribution is large, what is the best practice to train the NADO layers?
+2) How can we improve the robustness and efficiency of the NADO module, so that we can reduce additional costs such as the number of samples and additional parameters for training the NADO module?